May 05, 2012, Kitchener, Ontario

 The issues in this hearing are:

-Is either party entitled to expenses in respect of the arbitration under subsection 282(11) of the Insurance Act?
+Is either party entitled to their expenses of this arbitration?

 EVIDENCE AND ANALYSIS: